nicusX/etcd-terraform-ansible-aws-sample/README.md

 It is also useful to connect to internal instances for troubleshooting (see: Troubleshooting, below).

-## Ansible
+## Install Kubernetes with Ansible

-(from `./ansible` subdir)
+(run all Ansible commands from `./ansible` subdirectory)

+### Bootstrap Ansible

-Bootstrap Ansible: Install Python 2.x on all instances (the current AMI uses Ubuntu 16.04 that have only Python 3 pre-installed)
+Install Python 2.x on all instances (the current AMI uses Ubuntu 16.04 that have only Python 3 pre-installed)

 ```
 > ansible-playbook bootstrap.yaml
 ```

-Install and configure etcd:
+### Install and set up etcd

 ```
 > ansible-playbook etcd.yaml
 ```

-## Verify etcd is working
+### Verify etcd is working

 (from the local machine)

+The following steps allow to verify the etcd service is correctly working and exposed, accessing the exposed load balancer endpoint.

 Read etcd version:
 ```